Skip to main content

 path: "/api/public.*"

-# Allow specific AWS services only
+# Allow only specific AWS services

 apiVersion: cilium.io/v2